If you would like to support this site, please consider Donating.

 Excellent.
 Contains a very wide range of conventional and unconventional food plants (including tropical) and where they can be obtained (mainly N. American nurseries but also research institutes and a lot of other nurseries from around the world.

 ].
-The fruit is about 20mm in diameter[
+The subglobose fruit is around 10 - 20mm in diameter[

 200